 Suggested Reading: Coworking Grows Up, and So Does its Population

 Generation X: Born 1965-1980

 Following the baby boom, ‘Generation X’ or ‘Gen X’ arrived.
 Older GenX-ers experienced influential global events such as The Vietnam War, the Cold War, and the Thatcher-era government in the UK.
 This group grew up in an age of two-income families with a high number of women joining the workforce.
 They are often seen as independent, resourceful and self-sufficient.
 Observers claim that Gen X is more open to diversity and cultural differences than previous generations.

-These are the ‘Millennials’, also known as ‘Generation Y’ or ‘Gen Y’.
+‘Millennials’ are sometimes also known as ‘Generation Y’.
 The earliest members of this demographic grew up at a time when households began introducing personal computers, while the youngest arrived when home computing and office technology was well established and experiencing rapid development (for instance, Microsoft released Windows XP in 2001).
-Gen Y is often associated with a tech-savvy lifestyle, always-on culture and a desire for work-life balance.
+Millennials are often associated with a tech-savvy lifestyle, always-on culture and a desire for work-life balance.

-Born after the Millennials, the generation that is currently being born is the ‘Cyber Generation’, also knows as ‘Generation Z’ or ‘Gen Z’.
+Born after the Millennials, the generation that is currently being born is the ‘Cyber Generation’ or ‘iGen’, also known as ‘Generation Z’ or ‘Gen Z’.
 This young demographic is being born into an age of high-tech communication, dominated by multiple mobile devices, social media, and constant wireless connectivity.
 The oldest of Gen Z have graduated from higher education and are already well ensconced in the workforce.
 They are growing up in an ‘always on’ era, where shopping via smartphone and looking up reviews on social media is the norm.